awsdocs/amazon-mq-developer-guide/doc_source/broker-storage.md

 # Storage<a name="broker-storage"></a>

-Amazon MQ supports Amazon Elastic File System \(EFS\) and Amazon Elastic Block Store \(EBS\)\.
+Amazon MQ for ActiveMQ supports Amazon Elastic File System \(EFS\) and Amazon Elastic Block Store \(EBS\)\.
 By default, ActiveMQ brokers use Amazon EFS for broker storage\.
 To take advantage of high durability and replication across multiple Availability Zones, use Amazon EFS\.
 To take advantage of low latency and high throughput, use Amazon EBS\.

-**Note**
-Amazon MQ only supports Amazon EBS for RabbitMQ broker storage\.

 **Important**
 You can use Amazon EBS only with the `mq.m5` broker instance type family\.